 Ovarian cysts are noncancerous masses that grow on the ovaries.
-Many cysts cause no symptoms, but others can be painful or make a woman’s period heavier.
+Many cysts cause no symptoms, but others can be painful or make a person’s period heavier.

-Severe pain caused by an ovarian cyst may indicate that it has ruptured or damaged the ovary or fallopian tube.
+Severe pain from an ovarian cyst may indicate that it has ruptured or damaged the ovary or fallopian tube.
 A ruptured cyst can be a medical emergency.

-In this article, we look at a variety of home remedies to treat symptoms of an ovarian cyst, as well as medical treatment options and when to see a doctor.
+In this article, we look at various home remedies to treat symptoms of an ovarian cyst, as well as medical treatment options and when to see a doctor.

-Ovarian cysts are fluid-filled sacs that grow on a woman’s ovary.
-They are relatively widespread and usually harmless.
-Many women have no symptoms at all, and about one-third of menstruating women have an ovarian cyst at any given time.
+Ovarian cysts are fluid-filled sacs that grow on a person’s ovary.
+They are relatively common and usually harmless.

 Another type of ovarian cyst, a benign tumor, grows slowly and, in rare cases, may become cancerous.

-Women with a condition called polycystic ovary syndrome (PCOS) often have multiple follicular cysts.
+People with polycystic ovary syndrome (PCOS) often have multiple follicular cysts.
 PCOS is a syndrome that causes hormone imbalances.
-Some women with PCOS do not ovulate or only ovulate rarely.
+Some people with PCOS do not ovulate or only ovulate rarely.

-Unless a cyst is very large or growing rapidly, a doctor will usually advise watchful waiting.
+Unless a cyst is very large or growing rapidly, a doctor will often advise watchful waiting.
 This means they will observe the cyst regularly and wait to see if it changes.
 If they assess negative changes, then they will act accordingly.